jadanez/HireHub/README.md

 To deploy the solution:
 1. Download HireHub.sql locally.
 2. Run the sql file in Microsoft SQL Server Management Studio.
+3. Clone the repo in Visual Studio
-3. Connect to database in Visual Studio
+4. Connect to database in Visual Studio
-4. Change the connection string written in DbConnection.cs which is in Database folder
+5. Change the connection string written in DbConnection.cs which is in Database folder
-5. Run the program with the following credentials:
+6. Run the program with the following credentials:

 Employer Account
       Email: john.doe@company.com